 2. They are fast to make.

 I usually have some tortillas on hand in the freezer and a can or two of refried beans in the pantry so we can put together burritos at a moment’s notice.
+(These are my favorite brand of refried beans because they have very simple, very healthy ingredients.)

 3. They promote individuality.